mattmenefee/code-review-process/README.md

 ## Stand up a staging environment

 Staging environments allow the feature to be reviewed and smoke tested before it goes live in Production.
-This can catch any issues that the test suite didn't find and also allow the change to be reviewed without necessarily having a local development environment set up.
+This can catch any issues that the test suite didn't find and also allow the change to be reviewed without necessarily having a local development environment setup.
 A few tips:
 - Deploy `master` to it regularly or automatically
 - Ensure it has realistic data to test with
 - Keep its architecture similar to the production environment